aroemers/crustimoney/README.md

 A word of caution though.
 It is encouraged to be very intentional about which nodes should be captured and when.
-For example, using the following grammar would only yield a `:wrapped` node if the `:expr` is really wrapped:
+For example, using the following grammar would _only_ yield a `:wrapped` node if the `:expr` is really wrapped in parentheses:

 ```clj
 {:wrapped (choice (with-name :wrapped